dimkar121/DynaHash/README.md

 - $\mathcal{J}(\textit{Dimitrios}, \textit{Dimitris}) = 0.666$,
 - $\mathcal{J}(\textit{Katerina}, \textit{Catherina}) = 0.5$.  -->

-Each key is converted into a MinHash [1] vector, using the method introduced in [2], which is, then, blocked using Hamming LSH [3].
+Each key is converted into a MinHash vector, which is, then, blocked using Hamming LSH.

 DynaHash supports two main methods `add()` and `get()`; method `add(k, o)` inserts a key $k$ and its object $o$ into DynaHash, while `get(k)` returns a list that contains all the similar items that have been found in the Hamming space with a probability at least $1-\delta$ for some user-defined $\delta$.
 ```python